 One week ago, I landed in one of the most interesting cities in the world: Rome, Italy.
 Nervousness, excitement, and a little bit of panic settled in as soon as the plane took off from Philly International Airport, but they were quickly replaced by jet lag as soon as we landed into Rome’s Fiumicino Airport.
 After months of trying to prepare for my time in Rome, I soon felt somewhat underprepared for my time abroad.
 How would I keep up with speaking Italian with people who’ve been speaking it their whole life?
 What would it be like living in a completely different country, even if it was only for a short two months?
 And how difficult would it be spending time away from home and by myself in another country so soon after losing my sister?
 Would that even affect me, and if so – how much?

-One of the very first things that I noticed after my father and I landed and began making our way to our AirBnB was the whole aesthetic style to the buildings in Italy.
-After being so used to seeing a lot of buildings and skyscrapers made out of glass, metal, and modern brick, while Roman buildings look like European-style adobe buildings with orange, yellow, and creamy white colors on their facades.
-It’s an odd thing to note, especially after expecting that kind of difference between America and Italy.
+One of the very first things that I noticed after my dad and I landed and began making our way to our AirBnB was the whole aesthetic style to the buildings in Italy.
+After being so used to seeing a lot of buildings and skyscrapers made out of glass, metal, and modern brick, it was odd seeing all of the buildings in Rome – they looked like European-style adobe buildings with orange, yellow, and creamy white colors on their facades.
+It’s an odd thing to note, considering that America and Italy do have their differences, and it’s something that I should’ve definitely prepared myself more for (but hey, everyone has their blonde American moment).
 However, everything in Italy is so gorgeous and has such an interesting history that it’s almost mind-blowing how native Italians can go about their daily life with such a fantastic history all around them.

 Something else that I quickly noticed was how easily Italians were able to pick out tourists, and how much those working for the tourist traps targeted those tourists (e.g., trying to get tourists to take pictures with guys dressed up in gladiator suits and ripping off the tourists when they give the workers tips, people trying to get tourists to pay for outrageously priced museum tickets or souvenirs that would’ve been cheaper elsewhere, etc.) and how intense they were (just make sure that you verbally tell them “no” a couple of times if you ever visit Rome – they’ll be able to tell that you’re not a native Italian, and they’ll stand next to you for 5-10 minutes trying to sell you something if you don’t say anything and try to ignore them).